wyatt-connolly/blendwave/README.md

 ## About the project

-Blendwave is a specialty coffee company that offers high-quality, ethically-sourced coffee beans in convenient, eco-friendly bags for an exceptional brewing experience.
+Blendwave is a specialty coffee company that offers high-quality, ethically-sourced coffee beans in convenient, eco-friendly bags.

 :point_right: Live Demo: [BlendWave](https://blendwave-git-master-wyatt-connolly.vercel.app/)

 ## Built with:
 - Tailwind
 - React
-- Typescript
 - Next
 - Swell
 - Clerk